Maximilian Beier: Borussia Dortmund

 On 12 August 2024, Beier joined fellow Bundesliga side Borussia Dortmund, signing a five-year contract.
 Beier made his debut in the DFB Pokal on 17 August 2024.
 On 12 March 2025, Beier scored his first UEFA Champions League goal in the second leg of the Round of 16 matchup against Lille to push the aggregate to 3–2 and propel Dortmund into the quarterfinals of the 2024–25 UEFA Champions League campaign.
+He ended his first season at Dortmund with ten goals scored across the Bundesliga, Champions League and Club World Cup.
+In the following season, he'd help side finish runner-up in the league, registering ten goals and assists each in all competitions, earning a call-up to the 2026 FIFA World Cup.